Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 “The right words at the right time can be life-changing,” said Riaz Meghji, author of “Every Conversation Counts: The 5 Habits of Human Connection that Build Extraordinary Relationships,” during the People Fundamentals webinar session “Every Conversation Counts: Building High-Performance Organizations One Relationship at a Time.”
 “And if we want to have these game-changing conversations, as leaders, with our employees, with our stakeholders, I believe it’s not just about words,” Riaz continued.
 “It’s about the power of questions because the quality of our questions will determine the depth of our connections.”

 Discover how to build habits of intentionality, empathy, and acknowledgment to level up your conversations — and relationships — in the workplace.
+You can also listen to our People Fundamentals podcast to catch his presentation.

 Make your small talk bigger